Khat Detox Guide: Symptoms, Timeline, and Effects

-Detox from a stimulant such as khat can be fairly simple and uncomplicated.
-However, research on withdrawal from stimulants indicates that many people quickly relapse and start using again after a period of abstinence.
+Detoxing from a stimulant such as khat can be effective.
+However, withdrawal from stimulants can lead people to quickly relapse and start using again after a period of abstinence.5

 This quick relapse indicates that although stopping the use of stimulants does not usually cause significant medical complications, the psychological dependence and cravings present significant challenges to many attempting to quit.
-Stopping without treatment assistance may be difficult for most people, and in some cases – such as those where depression and suicidal thoughts are a concern – will be strongly advised against 5.
+Supervised detox and treatment can help support a person as they recover.

-While it is possible to detox from khat at home, it can be in your best interest to enter a facility where you will be separated from your environmental triggers and where any potential complications can be addressed on the spot.
-This is especially important if you have underlying mental health issues or are using other drugs in combination with khat, as certain substances like alcohol can have life-threatening withdrawal symptoms.
+Home detox is not encouraged for any substance as no one knows how they may react when they withdraw from drugs or alcohol.
+It can be helpful to enter a facility where you are away from environmental triggers and potential complications can be addressed immediately.
+This is especially important if you have underlying mental or physical health issues or are using other drugs in combination with khat, as certain substances like alcohol can have life-threatening withdrawal symptoms.

 Finding a Khat Treatment Program

-There are many options available for detox from khat.
-A number of programs for detox and substance abuse treatment are available throughout the country.
-There are detox programs that are inpatient, meaning that a person enters a structured 24-hour facility for a short period.
-In this setting, a person receives medical oversight by nurses and physicians, and typically, supportive counseling.
+There are many options available for detox from khat and other substances.
+Several programs for detox and substance use disorder treatment are available throughout the country.
+There are detox programs that are part of inpatient facilities, meaning that a person remains at the facility for the duration of treatment, which can range from a few weeks to a few months.

-Outpatient programs are also available, which can provide a structured environment for detox, but allow a person to be in their own home at night.
-These outpatient programs can run from a few hours a week, to several days per week.
+Outpatient programs are also available, which can provide a structured environment for detox and ongoing treatment, and allow a person to still live at their home.
+Outpatient programs can run from a few hours a week, to several days per week.